Miller Hill Mall: History

 The mall opened in 1973 and was expanded in 1987.
 When Mercantile Stores' Glass Block store was acquired by Dillard's, the anchor was then sold to Younkers.

 The front facade displays many of the stores along U.S. Highway 53.
 In 2001, Longtime anchor Montgomery Ward was replaced by DSW Shoe Warehouse, Barnes & Noble and Old Navy, and the movie theater became Great American Bar & Grill, greatly improving the look of the front façade due to new architectural designs.

-In 2007 the front façade and surrounding space in front of the recently vacated Walgreens was demolished.
+In 2007, the front façade and surrounding space in front of the recently vacated Walgreens was demolished.
 Inside the mall the entire section of the mall that used to house Walgreens and a few other small unsuccessful stores was walled off.
 This area is now home to a lifestyle center which includes a brand-new mall entrance and stores facing the highway including Men's Wearhouse, Noodles and Company, Chipotle, Five Guys Burgers and Fries, and AT&T.

+A Culver's restaurant opened outside the mall on May 24, 2010.

+Dick's Sporting Goods opened at the mall in September 2013.

 On April 18, 2018, it was announced that Younkers would be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.

 On May 31, 2018, Sears announced that it would be closing its Miller Hill location in September 2018, as part of a plan to close 72 stores nationwide.
 This closing left Dick's Sporting Goods and JCPenney as the only traditional anchors at the mall.

 Part of the mall's roof collapsed on March 14, 2023, before the mall was due to open for the day.
-The collapse was presumably due to the weight of the snow on the roof.
+The collapse was presumably due to the weight of snow on the roof.
 Employees were evacuated, and the mall remained closed for the next several days.
 No one was injured in the roof collapse.